 They might also run blood tests if they suspect a medical issue — for example, hypothyroidism — could be to blame for your hair loss.

-The good news about telogen effluvium is that this condition usually goes away on its own.
+The good news about telogen effluvium is this condition usually goes away on its own.

 But that doesn’t mean you should ignore telogen effluvium.
-It’s a good idea to speak with a healthcare professional and get personalized medical advice.
+Speaking with a healthcare professional and getting personalized medical advice is a good idea.

 Telogen effluvium treatment options your provider might recommend include nutritious eating, topical minoxidil, finasteride, and growth-supporting hair products.